Values & Contributions

 By measuring our emissions, we identify ways to further lower our carbon footprint in the office and for the journeys we lead and the trips we take.

 We pay our environmental debt through projects that mitigate our greenhouse gas emissions, enhance ecosystems, and support local communities.

-We believe in the efficiency of fighting climate change within our own value chain, in a manner which generates multiple economic, social and environmental benefits including carbon sequestration, biodiversity protection and ecosystems restoration.
+We believe in the efficiency of fighting climate change within our own value chain, in a manner that generates multiple economic, social, and environmental benefits including carbon sequestration, biodiversity protection, and ecosystems restoration.
 By supporting projects in the destinations we propose, our travelers can even see our actions for themselves.

 At Deneb, we exclusively support a tourism destination that is properly conceived and managed in order to contribute to biodiversity conservation, both directly by capitalizing on biodiversity assets and indirectly through biodiversity conservation which will reduce the vulnerability of the poor to environmental degradation.

 Animal-based activities have played an important role in the development and branding of many tourism destinations.
 While they often generate memories for life such activities can also have negative impacts.